cmgcds/fastvpinns/docs/_rst/tutorials/inverse_problems_2d/const_inverse_poisson2d/inverse_constant.rst

 between the actual and estimated parameter needs to be calculated) ### Defining boundary values The current version of FastVPINNs only implements Dirichlet boundary conditions.
-The boundary values can be set defining a function for each boundary,
+The boundary values can be set by defining a function for each boundary,

 .. code:: python